junebloom/fae/README.md

 }

-// Somewhere else in your code (maybe in response to the player clicking 'play') app.enterScene(cave)
+// Somewhere else in your code (maybe in response to the player clicking 'play') app.clear() cave()
 ```

-`enterScene()` will stop all systems, destroy all non-persistent entities, and then call the passed function.
+`app.clear()` will stop all non-persistent systems and destroy all non-persistent entities, leaving you with a blank slate to call your scene function.